Some Ideas to Share

 Designer: Chris Mackey

-Groundspeak Zodiac Set: This set was commissioned to be done by the official store of Geocaching and Groundspeak.
+Groundspeak Zodiac Set: This set was commissioned by the official store of Geocaching and Groundspeak.

 Company/Mint: Unknown to me